 - Live free from violence and constant threat

-AJWS supports organizations and movements in developing countries working to advance the human rights of women, girls and LGBT people, end discrimination, stop violence and combat hate crimes.
-The advocates we support are educating communities about their rights and organizing them to advocate for justice and create lasting change—from increasing girls’ educational opportunities in India to overturning the anti-homosexuality law in Uganda.
+AJWS supports 155 social change organizations in developing countries working to advance the human rights of women, girls and LGBTQI people, end discrimination, stop violence and combat hate crimes.
+The advocates we support are educating communities about their rights and organizing them to advocate for justice and create lasting change—from increasing girls’ educational opportunities in India to mobilizing an ongoing national movement in Kenya to overturn an anti-homosexuality law.
+And with the help of an organization AJWS supports, Teresa pressed charges against her husband, maintained control of their land and now lives with her children—free of the threat of violence and abuse.